Impact of scalar NSI with off-diagonal parameters at DUNE and P2SO: Simulation Details

 DUNE is an upcoming long-baseline neutrino oscillation experiment situated at Fermilab in the USA.
 We have used the official GLoBES files corresponding to the technical design report (TDR) \cite{DUNE:2021cuw} for simulating the DUNE experiment.
 The DUNE experiment operates over a broad range of neutrino energies, corresponding to a high beam power of 1.2 MW.
 The near detector is located at Fermilab, and the far detector is 40 kt liquid argon time projection chamber (LArTPC) situated in South Dakota.

 In our analysis, we consider the total run-time for DUNE to be 13 years, comprising 6.5 years in neutrino mode and 6.5 years in antineutrino mode.
-This duration corresponds to an accumulation of $1.1 \times 10^{21}$ protons on target (POT) per year.
+This duration corresponds to an accumulation of $1.1 \times 10^{21}$ PoT per year.
+This configuration of DUNE corresponds to ten years of data gathering by the experiment under the nominal staging assumptions outlined in Ref. \cite{DUNE:2020jqi}.

 For simulation, we are using GLoBES software package \cite{Huber:2004ka, Huber:2007ji}.
 In order to implement SNSI, we have modified the probability engine of GLoBES.
 We estimate the sensitivity in terms of $\chi^2$ analysis.
 We use the Poisson log-likelihood and assume that it is $\chi^2$-distributed: